rweigel/phys305/flux.md

 The videos [1](https://www.youtube.com/watch?v=9MN0eTC-vzQ) and [2](https://www.youtube.com/watch?v=yOv4xxopQFQ) describe most of what is covered in this section.
 See also your textbook for Physics 260.
 This topic is briefly covered in the surface integral section in 1.3.1(b) of Griffiths.

 In the previous sections, the flux due to the flow of particles was considered.
-In this section, we are going to stop thinking about the flow of particles and speak only of the "flux due to a vector".
+In this section, we are going to stop thinking about the flow of particles and speak only of the "flux due to a vector."
 In place of $\rho \mathbf{v}$, we are going to use a vector $\mathbf{E}$.

 In general, the electric flux past a point or line is not a quantity of interest.
 In this section, only the flux through an area is covered.